huggingface/hub-docs/docs/hub/spaces-config-reference.md

 **`custom_headers`** : _Dict[string, string]_
 Set custom HTTP headers that will be added to all HTTP responses when serving your Space.
-For now, only the COOP/COEP headers (`Cross-Origin-Embedder-Policy` and `Cross-Origin-Opener-Policy`) are allowed, and they can be used for your JS code to support `SharedArrayBuffer`.
+For now, only the [cross-origin-embedder-policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cross-Origin-Embedder-Policy) (COEP), [cross-origin-opener-policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cross-Origin-Opener-Policy) (COOP), and [cross-origin-resource-policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cross-Origin-Resource-Policy) (CORP) headers are allowed.
+These headers can be used to set up a cross-origin isolated environment and enable powerful features like `SharedArrayBuffer`, for example:
+\```yaml
+custom_headers:
+  cross-origin-embedder-policy: require-corp
+  cross-origin-opener-policy: same-origin
+  cross-origin-resource-policy: cross-origin
+\```
+*Note:* all headers and values must be lowercase.